 What Factors Will the Court Use in Making a Decision?

-Generally, the preference of the court is for both parents to live near enough to co-parent and raise the children together.
+Generally, the court prefers for both parents to live near enough to co-parent and raise the children together.
 However, it’s recognized that this isn’t always in the best interests of the child or children, and courts will make orders that aren’t in keeping with this preference in some cases.
 That includes orders allowing one parent to move children out of state.

-- The child’s preferences for living with a certain parent or in a certain location (though this may be more of a factor for older children)
+• The child’s preferences for living with a specific parent or in a particular location (though this may be more of a factor for older children)

-- The personal interests of the parents in supporting or not supporting the move — such as whether one parent’s objection is simply to punish the other parent and not because of real concerns over the child’s welfare
+• The personal interests of the parents in supporting or not supporting the move — such as whether one parent’s objection is to punish the other parent and not because of real concerns over the child’s welfare

 What do I do if the other parent moves away with my children?

-If the other parent of your kids move either out of state with your kids or far enough away where it significantly impacts travel time or your parenting time, you want to take action on that immediately in court.
+If the other parent of your kids moves out of state with your kids or far enough away that it significantly impacts travel time or your parenting time, you want to take action immediately in court.
 The longer you wait to do anything, the less chance you have of ensuring your children are ordered back.

-Most custody judgments will have a clause built into them that prohibits either parent from permanently removing the child or children from the Commonwealth of Massachusetts without the consent of both parents or a Court Order.
+Most custody judgments will have a clause prohibiting either parent from permanently removing the child or children from the Commonwealth of Massachusetts without the consent of both parents or a Court Order.
 Even if you don’t have this clause, you can still file a motion seeking that the children be immediately returned to the Commonwealth.

-If your co-parent is telling you that they are going to leave with the children, you can proactively go into court ahead of the move to get an Order that specifically prohibits the other parent from leaving with the kids just as a precaution.
-Discussing whether this is a good option for you with a family law attorney is a very good idea.
+Suppose your co-parent is telling you that they are going to leave with the children.
+In that case, you can proactively go into court ahead of the move to get an Order that explicitly prohibits the other parent from leaving with the kids just as a precaution.
+Discussing whether this is a good option for you with a family law attorney is an excellent idea.

-We have unfortunately seen this scenario play out a number of times.
-One parent says that they are going to visit their out-of-state family for a few weeks during the summer, but then inform the non-traveling parent that they are going to stay for an extra week or two.
-The next thing the non-traveling parent knows is that the kids are signed up for school in the other state and the other parent is saying that they’re not returning.
+Unfortunately, we have seen this scenario play out a number of times.
+One parent says that they are going to visit their out-of-state family for a few weeks during the summer, but then informs the non-traveling parent that they are going to stay for an extra week or two.
+The next thing the non-traveling parent knows is that the kids are signed up for school in the other state, and the other parent is saying that they’re not returning.

-If this is a situation that you’re dealing with, you need to file in Court IMMEDIATELY seeking the return of the children.
-Parents get into trouble if they do not take a proactive stance right away in seeking Court intervention.
+If you’re dealing with this situation, you need to file in court immediately to seek the return of the children.
+Parents get into trouble if they do not take a proactive stance immediately when seeking court intervention.
 A delayed request to have the children return to Massachusetts can sometimes be interpreted as acquiescence or implied consent.

-Every case is unique, and family courts do consider a large variety of details when making such decisions.
+Every case is unique, and family courts consider many details when making such decisions.
 If you are attempting to block your co-parent from removing your child or children from the state, a family law attorney can help.
 Contact O’Connor Family Law today to find out how our team can help you protect your rights as a parent and support the best interests of your children.